AI for LearningAI Research Source checked

 When benchmarks get saturated, score gains stop telling us much.
 A maintained evaluation platform can keep adding fresh tasks and make comparisons more reliable, which matters for tracking real reasoning progress and for deciding when models are ready for high-stakes uses.

-• Watch next: Watch whether MathArena releases reproducible evaluation scripts and public leaderboards, and how it reduces “contamination” by relying on new, well-documented problem sets and clear evaluation protocols.
+Watch whether MathArena releases reproducible evaluation scripts and public leaderboards, and how it reduces “contamination” by relying on new, well-documented problem sets and…

 On May 1, 2026, researchers posted an arXiv paper describing MathArena as an evaluation platform rather than a fixed benchmark.
 They say it broadens tasks to include proof-based competitions, research-level problems, and formal proof generation in Lean, with a protocol for updating evaluations as models improve.